-"Domestically, units of the Coast Guard, the lead federal agency for maritime security, report insufficient resources to meet its own self-imposed security standards, such as escorting ships carrying liquefied natural gas.
-Some units' workloads are likely to grow as new liquefied natural gas facilities are added.
-[But] Coast Guard headquarters has not developed plans for shifting resources among units" to respond to increased LNG shipments, the agency said.
+“Domestically, units of the Coast Guard, the lead federal agency for maritime security, report insufficient resources to meet its own self-imposed security standards, such as escorting ships carrying liquefied natural gas.
+Some units’ workloads are likely to grow as new liquefied natural gas facilities are added.
+[But] Coast Guard headquarters has not developed plans for shifting resources among units” to respond where the LNG import load will be greatest, the agency said.

 And last, “federal port security grants have generally been directed at preventing attacks, not responding to them, but a more comprehensive risk-based approach is being developed,” the report said.

 The report highlights the fact that energy commodity tankers have been targets of recent maritime terrorist attacks, such as the suicide attack on the oil tanker Limberg off the coast of Yemen in 2002 and multiple attacks from explosive-packed vessels against oil terminals in Iraq in 2004.
 Although the GAO reported no specific threat of attack at U.S. ports, intelligence indicates that domestic ports are targets under consideration by terrorists, according to a press statement by the House Energy and Commerce Committee.

 Tankers are vulnerable to stand-off attacks using rockets; mortar or rocket-propelled grenades; armed assaults; and insider attacks executed through a crew conspiracy, the report said.